sasisiv1/myorg-api/README.md

         BUILD SUCCESS
         ------------------------------------------------------------------------

+### Running MUnit Tests via Command Prompt
+The MUnit tests can also be run outside of Anypoint Studio, via the command prompt, given that you have set-up M2_HOME or MAVEN_HOME and the JAVA_HOME environment variables.
+To do this, navigate to the root directory of the project (containing the pom.xml) and execute the command: _**mvn clean test**_.
+This will begin to execute the test cases and output shown will be similar to that above.

 ### Understanding the MUnit Tests
 The RAML file was imported into Mule Anypoint Studio APIKit which created the necessary flows for the API resources and methods defined.
 In addition the associated subflows that would be assumed to be created to complete this API have been created, and left unimplemented.
 These subflows, are later mocked within the MUnit test cases, to simulate the behaviour that would be observed.